Interview with the NIPN Niger team about the data landscape exercise

 Following the data mapping, it became apparent that there was an urgent need to put together a referential database of NIPN indicators.
 In fact, in Niger there is no existing framework providing an official list of the multi-sectoral indicators for nutrition.
 We are working to adopt nutrition-sensitive indicators in each sector.
 These indicators will serve as a basis for the NIPN platform.

-Taking into account the institutions’ capacities, we decided to recruit ‘Sectoral Study Officers’ for four months.
+Taking into account the institutions’ capacities, we decided to recruit a few ‘Sectoral Study Officers’ for four months.

 The Sectoral Support Officers have access to clearly identified indicators and will have to ensure that the values for each indicator are collected (15 October 2018 – 15 February 2019), which is a necessary prerequisite for organising the data and building the ‘Nutrition Info’ module.
 The work of the Sectoral Support Officers will enable us to: